LGBTQ rights in Paraná

 Lesbian, gay, bisexual, transgender and queer (LGBTQ) people in the Brazilian state of Paraná enjoy many of the same legal protections available to non-LGBTQ people.
-Homosexuality is legal in the state, as well as throughout the country, since 1830.
+However, according to research by the Agência Diadorim, 16 anti-LGBTQ bills were introduced in the Legislative Assembly of Paraná.

-Legality of same-sex sexual activity
+Legality

 In 1830, Brazilian Emperor Pedro I sanctioned the Imperial Penal Code, removing all references to sodomy from Brazilian law.

-Same-sex marriage
+Recognition of same-sex unions

 In 2004, the first case of recognition of same-sex unions in Brazil occurred with a binational Englishman and a Brazilian.
 This legal precedent encouraged other couples to marry around the country.
 At the time of the ceremony, in the form of common-law marriage, this was a status that, until then, was only granted to opposite-sex couples.
 The couple had lived together for fourteen years, in the Brazilian city of Curitiba.

 On 26 March 2013, the General Inspector of Justice of Paraná ruled that same-sex marriage and conversion of the stable unions to marriage should be possible using the normal marriage procedures.